 As a singer herself, Ms. Schorsch has appeared extensively as a concert soloist in both classical and musical theater repertoire in the Chicago area and beyond with The Illinois Philharmonic, Bach and Beyond Festival, West Suburban Symphony, Northwest Symphony, Salt Creek Symphony, Access Contemporary Music, Source Song Festival and the Chicago Civic Orchestra, among others.
 She has been frequently heard live on WFMT Chicago in solo recital.
 Regarded for her conviction to text in performance and involvement in the Chicago classical music community, Ms. Schorsch was called “gutsy…a Chicago favorite” (Time Out Chicago).
 She is a student and mentee of Connie Haas.

 Ms. Schorsch is a member of the National Association of Teachers of Singing and The Voice Foundation, and served as President of the Chicago Chapter of NATS from 2019-2021.

-She received a Bachelors in Music in Vocal Performance from Roosevelt University and Masters with distinction in Applied and Professional Ethics from the University of Leeds, where she researched and wrote on professional ethics in arts education and arts administration.
+She received a Bachelors in Music in Vocal Performance from Roosevelt University and a Masters with Distinction in Applied and Professional Ethics from the University of Leeds, where she researched and wrote on ethics in the performing arts and arts education.